meatball133/crystal/concepts/bools/about.md

 ## Using brackets(`()`)

-When working with booleans you can use brackets to decided which bools to evalutate first.
+When working with booleans you can use brackets to decided which bools to evaluate first.
 Dependent on how the brackets are used so can the result end up to be different.

+In crystal so is what is in brackets evaluated first.
-If no brackets are used so are the booleans evaluted from right to left.
+After brackets has been evaluated so are booleans evaluated from left to right.
-Therefore in the first example below so is the first and operation evaluted and gives `false`.
+First it will evaluate the boolean after the first AND operation which will make it look like: `false && false || true`.
-Then the second one which also gives `false`, then it looks like this: `false || true`, which will return `true`.
+Then the second AND operation which makes it look like: `false || true`, which results in `true`.
-In the second example is the or operation evaluated first and thereby is the end result `false`
+In the second example it will first evaluate what is in the brackets, after the evaluation it will look like: `true && false && true`.
+In a situation where there is only AND operation so does all bools has to be true to make the result be true, since one is false so will the result be false.

 ```crystal
 true && false && false || true